Returns #t if, for some member of nl, proc does not return #f

 (node-list-count nl)

 Returns the number of distinct members of nl.
-This could be defined as follows:

 (define (node-list-count nl)